shapeshed/jekyll.shapeshed.com/_posts/2009-06-05-HTML5-video-element.md

 ---
 layout: post
 title: The HTML 5 Video Element
-excerpt: "HTML 5 makes adding video to your site a great deal easier with video tag.
+description: "HTML 5 makes adding video to your site a great deal easier with video tag.
 Issues of videos codecs, browser support and accessibility need to be resolved but somewhere down the line video will get a whole lot easier. "
 categories: [HTML5, Browsers]
 ---
 Not interested in the explanation?
 [Go straight to the example.][1]